PacktPublishing/Django-in-Production/Chapter03/README.md

   * [Working with Generic Views](#working-with-generic-views)
   * [Filtering with SearchFilter and OrderingFilter](#filtering-with-searchfilter-and-orderingfilter)

+## Technical Requirements

+> [!NOTE]
+>
+> Join the Discord server "[Django in Production](https://discord.gg/FCrGUfmDyP)" for direct support from the author as you follow the instructions in the book.
+Feel free to reach out for any help or clarifications needed. https://discord.gg/FCrGUfmDyP.

 ## Understanding the basics of DRF Serializers

 ## Using Model Serializers